 6. Throwing items away for me.

-This is literally the reason I had a child.
+This is the reason I had a child.
 Joking!
 But seriously, this job is never-ending!
-There is always something to toss in the trash, between scraps of paper that magically appear, to her tissues (hello, cold season).
-I’m just hoping I don’t find anymore shoes or cash in the can.
+There is always something to toss in the trash, between scraps of paper that magically appear to her tissues (hello, cold season).
+I’m just hoping I don’t find any more shoes or cash in the can.

 All in all, I’m blessed to have a little helper!

 I love that my toddler is learning responsibility and how to help and pitch in around her home.
 It makes all of the jobs that I have to accomplish every day so much more pleasant.
 Taking care of a home can feel very mundane, and it can become quite a burden for moms to find the time and energy (thank you coffee) to get it all done.
 Any helping hand is welcome, even when it’s my toddler’s tiny, baby hands.
 I love how excited she gets and how proud she feels when we finish a task.
 Any time lost on tasks is worth it to see my daughter so happy, just to be helping mommy.